lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### App Preferences

-An extension can register custom app preferences.
-An extension is responsible for storing a state for custom preferences.
+This extension can register custom app preferences.
+It is responsible for storing a state for custom preferences.

 ``` typescript
 import React from "react"